 The process of design

-Our first intentions of buying in Mérida was to find an old home and renovate it.
+Our first intentions of buying in Mérida were either a finished house or find an old home and renovate it.
 Building from scratch wasn't really on our radar.
 In fact, it seems rather daunting.

 With a house in place, you're somewhat restricted by what the bones of that house offer you.
 However, that restriction takes away some of the terror of staring at a blank sheet of paper and not knowing where to start.
 Having that starting spot can help you envision the space, the layout and the style in a real and concrete way.
 It becomes more like finding solutions to a puzzle.